Carly07/the_gin_shed/README.md

 Star icons are utilised for users to rate products in the review section and add visual emphasis when displaying the average rating of a product as per convention.

 A small tag icon is used to highlight the product category as well as cocktail and blog tags.
-Similarly, a small cocktail glass icon is used to signify the number of servings and a small eye icon signifies the number of views on a blog post.
+Similarly, a small eye icon is used to signify the number of views on a blog post.

 Social media logo icons are included as links to the associated social media page.
 Though, as The Gin Shed is not a real company and does not therefore have a social medica presence, the icons simply link direct to the main log in page at this time.